 Rydonair appears to be the most popular one you can get on Amazon for the 13th generation Ford F-150.
 They offer two different lengths: a 7-in antenna and a 13-in antenna.
 The 7-in one is the more popular one that I see most people using, although you can find the slightly longer one occasionally being used too.
 At the time of this writing, either length antenna costs between $26-$28.

 If you look around on Ebay, there’s an endless supply of short antennas available to buy for these trucks.
 Most are very similar to one another with some small variances in design.
-I purchased this one on Ebay: 7″ Short Antenna Replacement Ford F150 which looked similar to the Rydonair one.
+Unfortunately, the one I purchased on Ebay is no longer available, but there are plenty of other ones on Ebay that look like the Rydonair one.

 Below, you’ll find some comparison photos of the two.
 They look identical from afar, but the Rydonair is a bit smaller in diameter and just slightly shorter (also doesn’t have holes like the cheaper Ebay one).
 Overall in material, it appears to be made up of very similar, if not the same type of materials: rubber, plastic, and a metal inner-core.